kylebittinger/metagenomics-workshop/README.md

 nano workshop/sunbeam_config.yml
 # Change host_fp to "/home/yourusername/host"
 # Change kraken_db_fp to "/home/yourusername/krakendb"
-# Hit Control-x (^x) to exit, "y" to save modified buffer, and enter to confirm the filename
+# Hit Control-x (^x) to exit, then "y" to save modified buffer,
+#   then hit return to confirm the filename
 ```

 ## 8. Run the pipeline to generate decontaminated FASTQ files